IntuitionLabs

 Content Explosion & Digital Channels: Life sciences marketing is more than brochures.
 The heavy adoption of digital marketing (e-detailing, webinars, patient apps, social media) greatly expands the scope of MLR scrutiny.
 For instance, FDA guidelines apply to a firm’s cloud or social content just like traditional ads.
 Tools specifically built for digital channels (like MarketBeam for social or Filestage for multimedia) are on the rise.
 We see life sciences enterprises encouraging cross-platform consistency – meaning the same approved message flows from print to YouTube post without manual rework.

-Cloud and Scalability: As demonstrated above, cloud deployment is becoming the norm.
-The market report indicated that “cloud-based MLR review software segment is expected to grow rapidly” ([5]).
+Cloud and Scalability: Cloud deployment is now the dominant model.
+As of 2025, cloud-based SaaS solutions account for approximately 63% of the MLR review software market ([5]).
 Cloud models lower the barrier to entry for smaller companies (via subscription pricing) and facilitate distributed global teams.
-We expect vendors to continue shifting towards fully SaaS offerings (or cloud-enabled hybrids).
+Veeva's announcement of PromoMats Basics for early 2026 – a streamlined, lower-cost version for emerging biotechs – exemplifies this trend toward broader accessibility ([24]).
+We expect vendors to continue shifting towards fully SaaS offerings with built-in AI capabilities.

 Globalization and Localization: Many tools are adding functionality to handle multi-country rollouts.
 For example, Vault PromoMats already supports language variations, and consulting firms like ProPharma use localized reviewer networks.
 We foresee more software enabling “branch-off” of global assets into country-specific versions, tracking each localized approval in parallel.